 Prior to 2013, there were no observers deployed by the North Pacific Observer Program in the directed commercial fishery in Alaska.
-Since then, although coverage has been expanded, rates of catch observed remain low (Table 1), and no vessels under 40' (12.2m) length overall (LOA) in length are currently observed (NMFS 2016).
-Because the under 40' vessel portion of the directed Pacific halibut fishery is appreciable (15-18% of the landings over the last 5 years), and tends to fish in different areas and, with a different mix of fishing gears (i.e., a higher proportion of snap gear) than the larger vessels, it is not possible to draw unbiased statistical inference through expansion of the sampled portion of the fleet to the total.
-However, because the observer data represent the only direct observations of the size structure of the entire catch for the directed commercial fishery in Alaska, these data may be useful for comparison with the estimates produced from the IPHC's setline survey.
-Through a datasharing agreement between the National Marine Fisheries Service (NMFS) and the IPHC, the observed length frequencies from IFQ fishing in Alaska were provided for this analysis.
-By converting lengths to weights via the IPHC's standard equation (Stewart 2017), the percentage of the catch in weight was summarized for each Regulatory Area in Alaska (See Appendix C for more details on these calculations and comparable summaries in numbers).
+Since then, although coverage has been expanded, rates of catch observed remain low (Table 1), and no vessels under 40' (12.2m) in length are currently observed (NMFS 2016).
+Because the under 40' portion of the directed Pacific halibut fishery is large, and tends to fish in different areas and, on with a different mix of fishing gears than the larger vessels, it is not possible to draw unbiased statistical inference through expansion of the sampled portion of the fleet to the total.
+However, because the observer data represent the only direct observations of the size structure of the entire catch for the fishing fleet, these data may be useful for comparison with the estimates produced from the IPHC's setline survey.
+Through a data-sharing agreement between the National Marine Fisheries Service (NMFS) and the IPHC, the observed length frequencies from IFQ fishing in Alaska were provided for this analysis.
+By converting lengths to weights via the IPHC's standard equation (Stewart 2017), the percentage of the catch in weight was summarized for each IPHC Regulatory Area in Alaska (See Appendix C for more details on these calculations and comparable summaries in numbers).
 It is not possible to partition these estimates into males and females, because sex-specific information is not currently collected at-sea.

-The directed commercial fishery in Alaska observer data suggest a much lower fraction of the catch occurring between 26 and 32" (Table 4).
-The magnitude of these estimates is roughly half that estimated from the setline survey, although the relative patterns across Regulatory Areas and sizes is similar.
+The Pacific halibut commercial fishery observer data suggest a much lower fraction of the catch occurring between 26 and 32" (Table 4).
+The magnitude of these estimates is roughly half that estimated from the setline survey, although the relative patterns across IPHC Regulatory Areas and sizes is similar.
 It is not clear to what degree these estimates are representative of the fishery as a whole; however, the reduced catch at smaller sizes is consistent with avoidance of spatial and temporal fishing opportunities that would be sampled more uniformly by the setline survey.

 Size I imit (in ches)

-26 27 28 29 30 31 32
+- 26 27 28 29 30 31 32

 2A NA NA NA NA NA NA NA

 2B NA NA NA NA NA NA NA

 2C 0.7 1.1 2.0 2.8 4.6 5.8 9.1

-ЗA 1.6 2.5 4.6 6.9 11.1 14.6 21.7
+3A 1.6 2.5 4.6 6.9 11.1 14.6 21.7

 3B 3.9 5.2 8.0 10.0 13.3 15.7 19.8

 4A 2.7 3.7 5.7 6.9 9.5 10.8 14.1

 4B 0.7 1.1 2.6 3.9 6.9 8.9 12.2

 4CDE 1.1 1.4 2.6 3.9 6.7 8.6 13.2

 TABLE 4.
-Percentage of the observed 2016 catch (in weight) that would be discarded in each Regulatory Area for size-limits from 26 to 32 inches.
+Percentage of the observed 2016 catch (net weight) that would be discarded in each IPHC Regulatory Area for size-limits from 26 to 32 inches.